oracle-livelabs/goldengate/mysql-ggs/create/create.md

     ![MySQL connection details](images/03-10-create-mysql-conn.png " ")

 The connection becomes Active after a few minutes.
+Return to the Connections page.

 ## Task 4: Create a connection to the target Autonomous Data Warehouse